darkoverlordofdata/doran-zerog/design-notes.md

 GLib.Object is customised to include some virtual methods copied from CSharp:
 ToString, GatHashCode, and Equals, along with static methods: InstanceEquals and ReferenceEquals.
 This is to make it easier to port from CSharp, such as the Xna port.

+The original GObject and GType class objectd would both crash when used with Corange entities and assets.
+Possibly because Corange is not thread safe.
+So I had to use Compact class.
+With ZeroG however, both GObject and GType class objects work, so entities can now have interfaces, inheritance, private methods, etc.

 ### pcre